 ForceMech Voyager R2

-Fans of the brand refer to them as the “DeWalt of the Mobility Industry,” owing to the fact that all their models come in the same unmistakable shade of bright yellow, which serves as a nice contrast to the cool-looking black horsehead logo that all their products sport.
+Fans of the brand refer to them as the “DeWalt of the Mobility Industry” because all their models come in the same unmistakable shade of bright yellow, which serves as a nice contrast to the cool-looking black horsehead logo on all their products.

 Of course, a paint job and a cool logo don’t make a great mobility device, but they sure make ForceMech’s products look distinctive!

-We were impressed with the company’s product line, and in the sections that follow, we’ll tell you exactly why.
-We’ll also tell you about the things that the company doesn’t do a great job at, as some of the shortcomings of the ForceMech power wheelchair lineup might be deal-breakers for you.
+We were impressed with the company’s product line, and in the following sections, we’ll tell you exactly why.
+We’ll also tell you about things the company doesn’t do a great job at, as some of the shortcomings of the ForceMech power wheelchair lineup might be deal-breakers for you.

-Even if that proves to be the case though, we think you’ll agree, that the ForceMech product line is well worth a second, or even a third look as you’re making your decision about which mobility scooter is right for you.
+Even if that proves to be the case, you’ll agree that the ForceMech product line is well worth a second or even a third look as you decide which mobility scooter is right for you.

-If we’ve piqued your interest with the above, then let’s jump right in and have a look at these rugged, durable machines.
+If the above has piqued your interest, let’s jump right in and examine these rugged, durable machines.

-ForceMech makes a total of four different machines, or to be more precise, they make two models, with each model having two variants.
+ForceMech makes four machines, or, more precisely, two models, each with two variants.
 We’ll take a closer look at all four machines in the sections below, but before we dive into the particulars, let’s start with a broad overview of all four products in table format.

 Forcemech Power Wheelchairs Comparison Table